TabMGP: Martingale Posterior with TabPFN: Review of TabPFN

 \section{Review of TabPFN}

-A precursor to TabPFN can be found in \cite{muller22transformers}, where the transformer is simply called a prior-data-fitted network (PFN).
-The premise is predicated that shows the Bayes posterior predictive density is optimal in an \textit{average} sense.
-We present this in the unsupervised setting to keep the notation lightweight on a result\footnote{Though the work \citet{muller22transformers} does not appear to be aware of this result} in \citet{aitchison75goodness}.
+A precursor to TabPFN appears in \citet{muller22transformers}, where the transformer is referred to as a prior-data-fitted network (PFN).
+The underlying premise is that the Bayesian posterior predictive distribution (PPD) is optimal in an \textit{average} sense.
+We present this result in the unsupervised setting to keep the notation lightweight, drawing on a result from \citet{aitchison75goodness}\footnote{The work of \citet{muller22transformers} does not appear to be aware of this result.}.

 Suppose we have an exchangeable distribution

 Consider the Kullback-Leibler (KL) divergence between $p(z \mid \nu)$ and some predictive density $q(z \mid z_{1:n})$ where $z_{1:n}$ is drawn from \eqref{eq:exchangeable}, i.e., first draw $\nu$ from the prior $\phi(\nu)$ and then draw $z_i$ i.i.d.~from $p(z \mid \nu)$.
 Then,